 The Graduate Center at Timonium is a 65,000 square foot academic center that provides administrative offices and classroom space for multiple Graduate programs.
-Graduate students provide onsite security during key instructional periods on the campus and Public Safety dispatchers monitor the electronic door card-access and closed circuit television (CCTV) in the Public Safety dispatch center at the Evergreen Campus.
+Public Safety dispatchers monitor the electronic door card-access and closed circuit television (CCTV) in the Public Safety dispatch center at the Evergreen Campus.
 The Baltimore County Police Department responds to 911 emergency calls.
 The county police and the University's Department of Public Safety work in partnership to implement crime prevention strategies.
 In cooperation with the Baltimore County Police Department, Loyola's Department of Public Safety conducts follow-up investigations of reported incidents.